- Define accessibility and explain why it’s important to us as developers

 - how might you adjust your web content to alleviate that issue?

-- Watch the following video to see how a screen reader understands a page up until the 9:40 mark.
+- Watch the following video to see how a screen reader understands a page from 6:57 to the 9:40 mark.

 Using the built-in screen reader on your machine, VoiceOver, close your eyes and navigate through the following two codepens, one at a time: